AK Fazlul Haque

-AK Fazlul Haque is a politician of Satkhira District and organizer of the Bangladesh Liberation war who was the Member of Parliament of Satkhira-5 constituency at that time.
+AK Fazlul Haque is a politician of Satkhira District and organizer of the Bangladesh Liberation war who was the member of parliament for the Satkhira-5 constituency.

 Early life

-Haque was born in the Satkhira district.
+Fazlul Haque was born in the Satkhira district.
 His son SM Ataul Haque Dolan is the general secretary of the Shyamnagar Upazila Awami League.

 Career

-Haque was the organizer of the Bangladesh Liberation war and vice president of Satkhira District unit of Awami League.
-He was elected a Member of the Provincial Assembly in 1970 and a Member of the Constituent Assembly in 1982 as an Awami League candidate.
-He was elected as a Member of Parliament from the then Satkhira-5 constituency as a candidate of Awami League in the 7th Parliamentary Election of 12 June 1996.
+Fazlul Haque was an organizer of the Bangladesh Liberation war and vice president of the Satkhira District unit of Awami League.
+He was elected a member of the provincial assembly in 1970 and a member of the constituent assembly in 1982 as an Awami League candidate.
+He was elected as a member of parliament from the then Satkhira-5 constituency as a candidate of the Awami League in the 7th parliamentary election, on 12 June 1996.
 He has died.